l3aconator/accessibility-scouts-camp/pages/03.sound/alternatives-audio-visual-content/default.md

 * Provide a transcript…
 * (Psssst…we haven’t said this in awhile…but know your audience)
-* Enrich the transcript if it makes sense for you skillset and audience
+* Enrich the transcript if it makes sense for you skillset and audience.
+Meaning, enhance with technology that follows along with the video or audio file
 </div>
 </section>